esm.sh

 Bundling Strategy

-By default, esm.sh bundles sub-modules that ain't declared in the exports
+By default, esm.sh bundles sub-modules of a package that are not shared by entry modules defined in the exports

-Bundling sub-modules can reduce the number of network requests for performance.
-However, it may bundle shared modules
+Bundling sub-modules can reduce the number of network requests, improving performance.
+However, it may result in repeated bundling of shared modules.
+In extreme cases, this can break package side effects or alter the import.meta.url

 import "https://esm.sh/@pyscript/core?bundle=false";